International Tax Manager Salary

 Pay Difference by Location

-For those looking to make money, International Tax Managers in New York enjoy an exceptional pay rate, 14 percent above the national average.
+For International Tax Managers, New York provides a pay rate that is 15 percent greater than the national average.
 International Tax Managers will also find cushy salaries in Chicago (+3 percent) and Philadelphia (+2 percent).
-Atlanta is home to the smallest salaries in the field, lagging the national average by 7 percent.
+Atlanta ranks last in the field for pay, reporting salaries 7 percent below the national average.

 Related Job Salaries